Home Office Deduction Mini Portal

 As far as we see it, you cannot use the simplified method on conjunction with an Accountable Plan reimbursement, only actual expenses.

 We often get the question What is my tax home?
-It is a tricky question… and it is one that a lot of taxpayers are very interested in since your tax home is where you will generally pay taxes and commuting to your tax home is not deductible.
+It is a tricky question… and it is one that a lot of taxpayers are very interested in since your tax home is where you will generally pay taxes and commuting to your tax home is not deductible, so it becomes critical in the home office deduction conversation.
 There are three primary applications of the tax home definition and location.

 - Living in one state, crossing the border and working in another state (many cities saddle state lines, or you live in New Jersey and tunnel into Manhattan).